appcoreopc/ieee_fraud_detection/README.md

 Question about lightgbm

 It is a black box model and its executions is learning features as 'greedy' as possible.
--How do you tell it, hey don't look at this, but look at this?
+ > How do you tell it, hey don't look at this, but look at this?
--How do you say, if this is device info is different, then the weight is obviously higher.
+ > How do you say, if this is device info is different, then the weight is obviously higher.

+ Which leads us to some basic questions

+ - How do you even know that lightgbm actually works